stanley-gu/qual/proposal.md

 ### Ectonucleotide Pyrophosphatase/Phosphodiesterase 1 (ENPP1)
 [@Kato2012]: Crystal structure of Enpp1, an extracellular glycoprotein involved in bone mineralization and insulin signalin

+### Generalized Arterial Calcification of Infancy (GACI)
+[@Ramjan2009]: Treatment with bisphosphonates for 3 years reverses its effects.
+[@Edouard2011]: May not be necessary to treat infants with bisphosphonates for even two years.

 ### Phosphoethanolamine/Phosphocholine Phosphatase (PHOSPHO 1) and Pyridoxal Phosphate Phosphatase (PHOSPHO2)

 [@Kiffer-Moreira2013]: Pharmacological Inhibition of PHOSPHO1 Suppresses Vascular Smooth Muscle Cell Calcification